giuliodondi/kOS-Shuttle_OPS1/README.md

 ### General considerations

 Aborts can be triggered by uncommenting the *engine_failure_time* variable in the main **shuttle.ks** script.
 The time specified will trigger a different abort mode, each with its own guidance and targeting scheme.
 Alternatively a failure can be triggered manually by shutting down an engine mid-flight, the program is able to detect both situations.
+The boundaries between abort scenarios depend on velocity, so they may be reached at significantly different METs depending on the SSME condiguration and the payload.
 All abort scenarios discard the SSME throttling stages and keep the throttle at maximum until MECO or fuel depletion, except for RTLS which uses throttling for guidance.

 Bear in mind that only **intact aborts** are covered right now.
 A double engine failure is a Contingency scenario and the script will not attempt to handle them.